 3) Management transparency.
 Management must destigmatize reporting by modeling it.
 Managers openly and regularly talk in safety meetings about their own near-misses and mishaps but sum it up by reaffirming their own philosophy that all accidents are preventable.

 4) Make near-miss reporting positive.
 Safety pyramids suggest that near-misses serve as precursors to more serious incidents—if you don’t correct the course.
-We all experience near-misses, so when none is reported, that triggers a big red flag.
-When you accurately report near-misses, it demonstrates a few things: #1 you are honest as a company, #2 you are serious about safety.
+We all experience near-misses, so when none are reported, that triggers a big red flag.
+When you accurately report near-misses, it demonstrates you are honest as a company and you are serious about safety.

 5) Link safety to professionalism.
 Remind employees regularly that skilled craftsmen work safely, and safety plays a key role in successfully meeting job performance standards.

 6) Link tidiness to safety.
-Cluttered work space places play a major role in slips, trips and falls.
+Cluttered work spaces play a major role in slips, trips and falls.

 7) All-Inclusive Safety Assessments.
 All company employees and contractor employees are dubbed “safety professionals” and are asked to do short safety assessments on fellow workers on a regular basis and to help correct unsafe practices in a courteous fashion.

 8) Say “Thanks.”
 Verbal affirmation still goes a long way when it comes from a genuine place.
 Inexpensive safety trinkets and gifts are often retained for years and remind employees over and over that safety is first priority.

 9) Regular Measuring and Reporting.
 There is an old, but true, adage: “What gets measured is what gets done.”
 The statistics should be shared regularly so that employees know where they stand.
 Statistics should not only be reported but clearly explained, and they should be personalized in terms of the real impact the statistics are having on the employees and their loved ones.